-This has been standardized in most specifications to 60 degrees; In other words, the time it takes the servo wheel to turn 60°.
+This has been standardized in most specifications to 60 degrees.
+In other words, the time it takes the servo wheel/arm to turn 60° unloaded.
 The smaller the number, the faster the servo is.

-So what exactly does 40 ounce-inches mean?
+So what exactly does 20 kg-cm or 270 oz-in mean?

 I should also point out that both speed and torque specifications are usually given for the two common voltages used for receiver battery packs.
 4.8 volts for a 4 cell battery pack and 6.0 volts for a 5 cell battery pack.

 Now onto the real meat and potatoes of this RC servo discussion.

 To answer the question of which is better for RC helicopters or planes and cars for that matter – let’s look at how each work and the choice will be pretty obvious.

 The servo case, motor, gears, and even the feed back potentiometer all have the same functions and operations in both types.

-The difference between the two is in how the signal from the receiver is processed and how this information is used to send power to the servo motor.
+The difference between the two is in how the PWM signal from the receiver is processed and how this information is used to send power to the servo motor.

 Analog Servo Operation

 Much of RC control, especially with RC helicopters is done with small quick stick movements moving the servo back and forth in very small increments.
 There are also many changing loads on the rotor system (both main and tail) that are always trying to force the servo off its hold position as well.

 If I did a good job at explaining all this, you should realize by now that much of RC helicopter control and movement actually happens within the deadband area of an analog servo.

 This is not really that big of deal for slow human response

 Digital RC Servo Operation

 A small microprocessor inside the servo analyzes the receiver signals and processes these into very high frequency voltage pulses to the servo motor.
-Instead of 50 pulses per second, the motor will now receive upwards of 300 pulses per second.
+Instead of 50 pulses per second, the motor will now receive 300 and up pulses per second.

-Notice how you will be able to move it slightly before the servo starts to respond and resist the force - it feels a bit spongy.
+Notice how you will be able to move it slightly before the servo starts to respond and resist the force - it feels a bit "spongy".